-Act 1294 of 2013 established the requirement that districts screen every K-2 student for dyslexia, and districts must screen others as required by DESE (for example, K-2 student who has moved to a new district and has not been screened or students in grade 3 or higher if dyslexia marker has been noted by their classroom teacher).
+Act 1294 of 2013 established the requirement that districts screen every K-2 student for dyslexia, and districts must screen others as required by DESE (for example, K-2 student who has moved to a new district and has not been screened, or students in grade 3 or higher if a dyslexia marker has been noted by their classroom teacher).

 Since the dyslexia screening requirement first went into effect for a full school year in the 2014-15 school year, there has been an increase in the number of students receiving intervention services for students identified with characteristics of dyslexia, which can qualify as a specific learning disability.
-In the 2014-15 school year, 89 districts and one charter reported dyslexia screening results.
-The districts and charter schools reported that 3,197 students were evaluated, and 957 received therapy for dyslexia.
-In the 2018-19 school year, 251 districts and charters reported that 30,645 students were evaluated, and 23,149 were currently receiving therapy for dyslexia, including some identified in previous years.
-DESE emphasizes that the dyslexia program is not a special education program and students with dyslexia characteristics are not necessarily special education students or are usually not considered special education students.
+DESE emphasizes that the dyslexia program is not a special education program, and students with dyslexia characteristics are not necessarily special education students or are usually not considered special education students.
 Students identified with characteristics of dyslexia may be identified for therapy services, but they may not necessarily be identified for special education.
 Additionally, students who are eligible for some dyslexia interventions may not qualify through testing as dyslexic.
 They may only show some markers or traits of dyslexia.